Radiation Therapy in the Tinley Park, Homewood, and Palos Heights, IL Area

 - Medical physicist – Ensures you receive the correct radiation dose by checking the accuracy of the computer’s dosage calculations.

 - Dosimetrist – Works with the medical physicist to configure the radiation beam to deliver the proper dose of radiation.

 - Radiation therapist – Properly positions the patient for treatment and operates the machine.

 - Radiation therapy nurse – Helps the patient by providing additional information and managing any side effects.

-By choosing Alpha Med Cancer Center for your radiation therapy, you’ll receive first-rate care while avoiding the inconvenience and high costs of hospital-based care.
+By choosing Alpha Med Physicians Group for your radiation therapy, you’ll receive first-rate care while avoiding the inconvenience and high costs of hospital-based care.

 For more information on radiation therapy in Tinley Park, Homewood, or Palos Heights, Illinois, or to schedule an appointment, call 708-448-9393.
 You can also request an appointment using our easy online form on this page.